1. What is the Home Energy Saving Kit?

 7. Why doesn’t my local library have a Home Energy Saving Kit?

 Our aim is to ultimately make the kits available in every library branch in Ireland but this obviously takes time and can be dependent on the budget and resources of different library networks.
-The kits are currently available from the library branches listed here and we are currently developing a further 100+ kits to go into public libraries later in 2020.
+The kits are currently available in over 170 library branches listed here, and there will be even more locations launching throughout 2023.

 8. I have borrowed the Home Energy Saving Kit but one of the tools doesn’t suit my house or the appliances I have.